Databases make customer information easy to handle, helping to improve service and strengthen relationships.

 - Use software that automatically generates an address from a postcode and checks the spelling against Royal Mail's files.

 - Give each customer a URN (unique reference number), which goes on the letter and the envelope.
 It ensures every update is matched to the right record.

 - Every database can use URNs.
 Sort orders by URNs, rather than names, and you can be sure that nothing has been duplicated.

-Give employees credit and make them accountable for the data they have entered
+Make employees accountable for the data they have entered

 - Consider tagging information, so you can see who entered how many records each month and reward good performance.